some background

 5500 students in the University System of Georgia)

-to renew and broaden further my mathematics education background, especially into
+to renew and broaden further my mathematics education background, especially

-in some local schools (from suburban to urban, such as Savannah's East
+time in some local schools (from suburban to urban, such as Savannah's East

-Broad Street ES, where I spent 50+ hours), observing and working with
+Broad Street ES, where I spent 50+ hours), observing and working with several

-larger educational organizations such as the AASU/Chatham County Public Schools
+educational organizations such as the AASU/Chatham County Public Schools

 Partnership Board, the Lowcountry Math and Science